AquaAuma/FishGlob_data/README.md

 * **length_weight** contains the length-weight relationships for surveys where weights have to be calculated from abundance at length data (including NOR-BTS and DATRAS)
 * **metadata_docs** has a README with notes about each survey.
 This is a place to document changes in survey methods, quirks, etc. It is a growing list.
 If you have information to add, please open an Issue.
 * **outputs** contains all survey data processed .RData files and flagging outputs
+* **QAQC** contains the additional QAQC performed on surveys that required supplementary checks (DATRAS-sourced surveys)
 * **standard_formats** includes definitions of file formats in the FishGlob database, including survey ID codes.
 * **standardization_steps** contains the R codes to run a full survey standardization and a cross-survey summary of flagging methods
 * **summary** contains the quality check plots for each survey